First over-the-counter birth control pill gets FDA approval

-WASHINGTON — (AP) — U.S. officials have approved the first over-the-counter birth control pill, which will let American women and girls buy contraceptive medication from the same aisle as aspirin and eyedrops.
+WASHINGTON — (AP) — Federal regulators on Thursday approved the nation's first over-the-counter birth control pill in a landmark decision that will soon allow American women and girls to obtain contraceptive medication as easily as they buy aspirin and eyedrops.

-The Food and Drug Administration said Thursday it cleared Perrigo's once-a-day Opill to be sold without a prescription, making it the first such medication to be moved out from behind the pharmacy counter.
-The company won't start shipping the pill until early next year, and there will be no age restrictions on sales.
+The Food and Drug Administration cleared once-a-day Opill to be sold without a prescription, making it the first such medication to be moved out from behind the pharmacy counter.
+The manufacturer, Ireland-based Perrigo, won't start shipping the pill until early next year, and there will be no age restrictions on sales.

 Hormone-based pills have long been the most common form of birth control in the U.S., used by tens of millions of women since the 1960s.
 Until now, all of them required a prescription.

-Medical societies and women's health groups have pushed for wider access, noting that an estimated 45% of the 6 million annual pregnancies in the U.S. are unintended.
+Medical societies and women's health groups have pushed for wider access for decades, noting that an estimated 45% of the 6 million annual pregnancies in the U.S. are unintended.
 Teens and girls, women of color and those with low incomes report greater hurdles in getting prescriptions and picking them up.

+“The reason why so many of us worked tirelessly for years to get over-the-counter birth control pills is to improve access ... cost shouldn’t be one of those barriers,” said Dr. Pratima Gupta of the American College of Obstetricians and Gynecologists.

+Most older birth control pills cost $15 to $30 for a month's supply without insurance coverage.

-Ireland-based Perrigo did not announce a price.
-Over-the-counter medicines are generally much cheaper than prescriptions, but they aren’t covered by insurance.
+Over-the-counter medicines are generally much cheaper than prescriptions, but they typically aren’t covered by insurance.

-Many common medications have made the switch to non-prescription status in recent decades, including drugs for pain, heartburn and allergies.

-But women's health advocates hope the decision will pave the way for more over-the-counter birth control options and, eventually, for abortion pills to do the same.

-That said, FDA's decision has no relation to the ongoing court battles over the abortion pill mifepristone.
-The studies in Perrigo's FDA application began years before the Supreme Court's reversal of Roe v.
+Forcing insurers to cover over-the-counter birth control would require a regulatory change by the federal government, which women's advocates are urging the Biden administration to implement.

+The FDA approval gives U.S. women another birth control option amid the legal and political battles over reproductive health, including last year's reversal of Roe v.
 Wade, which has upended abortion access across the U.S.

-With some states curtailing women's reproductive rights, the FDA has faced pressure from Democratic politicians, health advocates and medical professionals to ease access to birth control.
-The American Medical Association and the leading professional society for obstetricians and gynecologists backed Opill's application for over-the-counter status.
+But women's health advocates hope the decision paves the way for more over-the-counter birth control options and, eventually, for abortion pills to do the same.

 An outside panel of FDA advisers unanimously voted in favor of the switch at a hearing in May where dozens of public speakers called for Opill’s approval.